Hosted Payment Pages are no longer available

 To accept payments through an Adyen-hosted page, use our Hosted Checkout.

 This page is for the classic Hosted Payment Pages (HPP) integration, which has reached end-of-life.
-This means we are:
+We are no longer processing transactions though HPP.

 You may create multiple skins to accommodate testing requirements or to target a specific type of device or application, such as a mobile phone browser or point-of-sale terminal.

 The skin provides you with the ability to determine which payment methods are offered by default and in what order.
 Minimum and maximum transaction amounts per payment method, including a payment method-specific surcharge, can also be specified.